José Luis Rodríguez (footballer, born 1998)

-José Luis Rodríguez Francis (born 19 June 1998), commonly known as Puma, is a Panamanian professional footballer who plays as a left winger for Juárez and the Panama national team.
+José Luis Rodríguez Francis (born 19 June 1998), commonly known as Puma, is a Panamanian professional footballer who plays as a left winger for Liga MX club Juárez and the Panama national team.

 Personal life

 Rodríguez grew up in El Chorrillo, Panama City and is the brother of retired Chorrillo captain Marcos Villarreal.
 He was nicknamed "Cocobolo" at a young age for his short hair.

 Club career

 Rodríguez played for hometown club Chorrillo in his youth.
 In the 2015–16 season of the Liga Panameña de Fútbol, he made his debut on 17 July 2015 in a 0–1 away loss against Atlético Chiriquí.
 His first and only goal of the season came on 2 April 2016 in a 3–2 away win against Alianza, scoring the winning goal for Chorrillo in the 90th minute.
 In 2016, Rodríguez moved to the under-21 team of Belgium club Gent on loan with an option to buy.
 On 9 December 2016, Gent signed Rodríguez on a permanent deal, with a contract lasting until 2019.
 In September 2018 he signed for Croatian club Istra 1961.

 On 1 February 2019, Rodríguez joined Deportivo Alavés and would play for their B-team.
 He made his first team – and La Liga – debut on 10 July of the following year, replacing Joselu in a 0–2 away loss against Real Madrid.

 On 4 September 2020, Rodríguez renewed his contract with Alavés until 2022, and was immediately loaned to Segunda División side CD Lugo for the season.
 On 30 July of the following year, he moved to fellow league team Sporting de Gijón also in a temporary deal.

 On 15 August 2022, Rodríguez signed a four-year contract with Primeira Liga side F.C.
 Famalicão.